SAP/luigi/docs/advanced-scenarios.md

 #### Result

-Other than the added service, which could also be implemented as a `RouteGuard` or similar, the micro frontend is unchanged and uses `[routerLink='']` or other functionalities to navigate.
+Other than the added service, which you can also implement as a `RouteGuard` or similar, the micro frontend is unchanged and uses `[routerLink='']` or other functionality to navigate.

 ### Authenticate Luigi with Google Cloud Identity